arstercz/mmm-manager/README.md

 ```

 **Enable read_only in my.cnf is recommand as active master maybe crash, and jdbc will
-fall back to connect if the active recovery but slave status is error(such as error 1236)**
+fall back to connect if the active recovery even the slave status is error(such as error 1236)**

 ## How to install mmm-manager